jaysonpf/simple-web-token-authentication/README.md

-# simple-web-token-authentication

-# Seed Project for a NodeJS JWT autenticationa
+# Seed Project for a NodeJS JWT autentication
 This is a seed project for Json Web Token autenticationa with NodeJs.
 It expose  REST APIs for JWT Authentication.

 ## Features